Search Results Within Category "Kidney & Urinary System"

 canceranswerline@utsouthwestern.edu

 • Urothelial carcinoma of the urinary bladder stage cT2-4a (AJCC 8th edition) N0M0 planned for radical cystectomy.
-Mixed cell types are allowed as long as urothelial component is \>50% AND no small cell/neuroendocrine or plasmacytoid/signet ring component.
+Mixed cell types with variant histologies (including squamous, plasmacytoid, adenocarcinoma, sarcomatoid, micropapillary, nested, and lipid cell variants) are allowed as long as any urothelial histology is present (i.e. -not 100% variant histology).
+Small cell/neuroendocrine component is excluded.

 • Ineligibility for cisplatin-based chemotherapy based on treating physician assessment and any of the following "Galsky criteria": renal insufficiency (Creatinine Clearance \<60ml/min by standard institutional calculation method), \>=grade 2 peripheral neuropathy, \>=grade 2 hearing loss, New York Heart Association (NYHA) class III heart failure; a combination of these; or patient refusal.